nv-legate/multimesh-jax/docs/paxml.md

 * Checkpointing: PaxML/orbax conflict on when loading checkpoints.
 While writing checkpoints works, the PaxML version in the repo does not load the correct metadata and crashes with an inscrutable error.
+* Multi-GPU/process: TransformerEngine currently does not support multiple GPUs per process.
+The cuDNN execution plans are not thread-safe and will deadlock or slow down significantly if running multiple threads over multiple GPUs.

 ## Advanced options